ahmedcali84/matrix/README.md

 2. **Run the Program with Command-Line Arguments**:
     ```bash
-    ./main <max_value> <nrows> <ncols> <nrows1> <nrows2>
+    ./main <max-value>
     ```

    - `<max value>`: This argument specifies the maximum value that each matrix element can take.
-For example, if you run `./main 10 4 4 `, the program will generate matrices with values ranging from 0 to 9 with 4 columns and 4 rows.
+For example, if you run `./main 10  `, the program will generate matrices with values ranging from 0 to 9.
-   - `<nrows>`: No. of matrix Rows for the First Matrix.
-   - `<ncols>`: No. of matrix Columns for the First Matrix.
-   - `<nrows1>`: No. of matrix Rows for the Second Matrix.
-   - `<ncols1>`: No. of matrix Columns for the Second Matrix.

 3. **Example Usage**:
     ```bash
-    ./main 10 4 4 4 4
+    ./main 10
     ```

-   This will generate matrices with random values between 0 and 9, with 4 rows and columns , perform matrix operations (addition, subtraction, multiplication and transposition), and display the results.
+   This will generate matrices with random values between 0 and 9.

 You can also modify the `src/main.c` file to include your own matrix data and operations.
 Here is a brief overview of the files and their purposes: